Consumers

 • model year, serial number, make, and model and cubic capacity of the engine

-• whether the car was ever used as a taxi cab, demo, drivers’ school car, police car, courtesy car for customers, rental car or an ambulance
+• whether the car was ever used as a taxi, demo car, driving school car, police car, courtesy car for customers, rental car, or ambulance

-• the name of all merchants or public organizations that have been owners or long-term renters of the car or motorcycle
+• the name of any merchants or public organizations that have been owners or long-term renters of the car or motorcycle

-• repairs that done while the car or motorcycle has been at the merchant’s
+• repairs done while the car or motorcycle has been at the merchant’s

 • class of the car or motorcycle and its warranty features

-• the fact that a court has declared the car or motorcycle a “seriously defective automobile”, if such is the case
+• If applicable, the fact that a court has declared the car or motorcycle a “seriously defective automobile”

 2. Have the Vehicle Inspected